 HIPEC is a procedure that combines cytoreductive surgery with heated chemotherapy to remove mesothelioma tumors from the abdominal lining.

 After removing a tumor, the organs and tissues potentially affected by cancer cells are bathed in a warmed chemotherapy solution.
 Infected areas of the body are directly targeted by the medical solution, which is then absorbed by the body.

 Dr. Labow’s Career Highlights

-- Invests in the future of mesothelioma treatment by training and educating the next generation of surgeons as Program Director of the Surgical Oncology Fellowship
+- Investing in the future of mesothelioma treatment by training and educating the next generation of surgeons as Program Director of Mount Sinai Hospital’s Surgical Oncology Fellowship

 Dr. Labow’s Background